BadgerRob/Staging/Coolship_firle_microflora_workshop.md

 | `-o`                        |HTML output                                                             |

-Copy the html files to your local machine and open in your preferd browser (tested in firefox).
+Copy the html files to your local machine and open in your preferred browser (tested in firefox).

 ```